topherhunt/cheatsheets/devops/aws.md

 ### How to set up read/write permissions on a single S3 bucket

+See my Walkaround app's readme for a recent (2023-05) example of setting up Arc file attachments with S3.

 When a site needs access to S3, it's best to set up a dedicated IAM role and grant it permission to just the specific bucket(s) needed.
 There's now a visual permission editor which makes this way easier than it used to be.

   * Create an IAM User (not a role)